-We wrote a piece on benefits communication a little while ago, focused on clearing up 9 confusing benefits terms.
+We wrote a piece on benefits communication a while ago, focused on clearing up 9 confusing benefits terms.
 Benefits are a tricky topic.
 That includes pre-tax benefits.
-This makes benefits communication crucial.
+This makes proper benefits communication crucial.

 So, knowing that benefits communication is complicated (even if it’s not intentional), this blog will equip you to reframe confusing Open Enrollment terms to raise your employees’ understanding of the terms.